jessicatingley/csc212-gradebook/README.md

     	- I.e. entering 'COURSE TOTAL' for `COMMAND` would be invalid.
     - If input is invalid, the program will break with an assert.

-	[^file]: The input file (in this case 'file_name.txt') is your own dataset of grades passed in by the first CLA.
+[^1]: The input file (in this case 'file_name.txt') is your own dataset of grades passed in by the first CLA.
 	  This is the file our gradebook program will be evaluating or updating.
+[^2]: This string represents the 'type' variable which identifies the class you will be utilizing to evaluate your grades.

 ## Sample Input/Output
     -Include screenshots with brief explanations of the images used